 There are a total of five species of sandeel in UK waters.
 The lesser and greater sandeels were discovered, classified and given their scientific name in the 1700 and 1800s.
-However, in 1879 it was discovered that there was an additional species, which was named the smooth sandeel (Gymnammodytes semisquamatus).
+In 1879 it was discovered that there was an additional species, which was named the smooth sandeel (Gymnammodytes semisquamatus).
 The belief that there were three species of sandeel continued until 1934 when the Scottish marine biologist Dr. Douglas Raitt discovered a fourth species of sandeel in British waters which was named Raitt’s sandeel (Ammodytes marinus) (it is also known as the small sandeel).
 Following this a fifth species of sandeel was discovered in 1950 by P.G.
 Corbin.
 This species came to be known as Corbin’s sandeel (Hyperoplus immaculatus).
 The smooth, Raitt’s and Corbin’s sandeel all grow to a similar size to the greater sandeel but they are deeper water species which do not come close to land and are rarely encounter by shore-based anglers.
-Corbin’s sandeel does, however, have a British shore caught record, with a specimen of 128 grams (4½ oz) being caught by S. L. Carter in 1978.
-Like the record greater sandeel, the record Corbin’s sandeel was also caught in the Channel Islands.
+Corbin’s sandeel does, however, have a British shore caught record, with a specimen of 128 grams (4½ oz) being caught by S. L. Carter in 1978 in the Channel Islands.

 Importance of Sandeel to the Marine Ecosystem

 The importance of sandeels to the UK marine ecosystem cannot be overstated.
 Almost all predatory fish in British waters will feed on sandeels at some point, as do many seabirds such as gulls, fulmars, puffins and gannets, and marine mammals such as seals and dolphins also feed on sandeels.
 To certain species of fish like pollock and mackerel the lesser sandeel are a vital part of their diet.
 While sandeel are not caught for human consumption they are harvested in huge numbers for aquaculture and the fishmeal industry – for example Denmark alone catches an incredible 458,000 tons of sandeel in EU waters every year.
 If lesser sandeel are overfished and stocks collapse the knock on effect of the lack of this humble fish will be massive.
-Species such as mackerel would fail to migrate the UK or starve to death when they arrive here, pollock and other bigger predatory fish would dip in number, and those that remain would move offshore to hunt in deeper water.
+Species such as mackerel would fail to migrate the UK or starve when they arrive here, pollock and other bigger predatory fish would decline in number, and those that remain would move offshore to hunt in deeper water.
 The breeding success of seabirds has been proven to fluctuate in line with sandeel stocks and marine mammals such as seals, porpoises and dolphins are known to feed exclusively on sandeels during spring and early summer.
-Clearly sandeels are massively important to the health of the marine ecosystem, and it is welcome news that the commercial fishing intensity on sandeels has reduced in recent years.
+Clearly sandeels are massively important to the health of the marine ecosystem and it is imperative that industrial fishing operation are prevented from over-exploiting this species.